 A good solar installer will coordinate all of this, leaving little for the homeowner to do.
 But with a complicated process going on behind the scenes, there are many opportunities for an installer to screw up.
 If one company is offering rock-bottom prices, you should ask yourself what corners they might be cutting.

 Another disadvantage of online-only solar shopping is that it encourages people to gloss over the important details of the equipment that you are buying.
 If you ignore the equipment and focus mainly on price, you might end up with a system that doesn’t work as expected.

 Get more than one quote

 Just like with your dream kitchen project, you need to get multiple quotes.
-This is not only to get a fair price, but also to compare the different materials, warranties, and credentials of the companies that you are evaluating.
+This is not only to get a fair price, but also to compare the different proposals and credentials of the companies you are evaluating.

-Everybody likes to save money.
-Don’t save money on your solar photovoltaic system by simply going with the cheapest quote.
+Everybody likes to save money, but don’t save money on your solar photovoltaic system by automatically going with the cheapest quote.
 There are real differences in equipment and installation quality.
-While it’s entirely possible that your best installer will also be the cheapest, you can’t know until you closely evalulate the details of the contract and materials.
+While it’s very possible that your best installer will also be the cheapest, you can’t know until you compare the proposals and do your research on the companies.

 Conversely, going with the most expensive installer doesn’t guarantee higher quality either.